nnistor002/NW_MiniMap/README.md

 ### `yarn electron-react`

-To run it using electron which makes it look like a desktop app.
+To run it using electron which makes it look like a desktop app and with out open browser.